dilip786/MVVM-Demo/README.md

-# MVVM Demo - LiveData & ViewModel
+# MVVM Demo using LiveData & ViewModel

-A simple android project that demonstrates how to implement MVVM Architecture.
+The main purpose of this app is to show MVVM sample implementation using the new Google Architectural components LiveData and ViewModel.

 Fetching images from https://pixabay.com and showing on gridview.
 Using MVVM architecture, Recylerview, Retrofit & Kotlin,LiveData & ViewModel